jeffdaily/parasail/README.md

 parasail is a SIMD C (C99) library containing implementations of the Smith-Waterman (local), Needleman-Wunsch (global), and semi-global pairwise sequence alignment algorithms.
 Here, semi-global means insertions before the start or after the end of either the query or target sequence are not penalized.  parasail implements most known algorithms for vectorized pairwise sequence alignment, including diagonal [Wozniak, 1997], blocked [Rognes and Seeberg, 2000], striped [Farrar, 2007], and prefix scan [Daily, 2015].
 Therefore, parasail is a reference implementation for these algorithms in addition to providing an implementation of the best-performing algorithm(s) to date on today's most advanced CPUs.

 parasail implements the above algorithms currently in two variants, 1) returning the alignment score and ending locations, and 2) additionally returning alignment statistics (number of exact matches, number of similarities, and alignment length).
-The two variants exist because parasail is intended to be high-performing; caculating additional statistics is not free.
+The two variants exist because parasail is intended to be high-performing; calculating additional statistics is not free.
 Select the appropriate implementation for your needs.

 Note: When any of the algorithms open a gap, only the gap open penalty alone is applied.